 What Are Some Considerations for Raising a Child of a Different Race?

-As difficult as it may be to think about, chances are, your child will likely be called an ethnic slur at one point or another.
-He or she may even be targeted in a racial profiling situation.
-Because of these harsh realities, you will want to be sure that your child is prepared for a multitude of circumstances.
-There are books and professionals who can assist in these difficult conversations, and offer expert advice for both you and your child.
-Better to be prepared and safe than sorry.
+As difficult as it may be to think about, chances are, if you are adopting a child of color, he or she may be called an ethnic slur or targeted in a racial profiling situation.
+Because of these harsh realities today, you will want to be sure that your child is fully prepared for a multitude of circumstances.
+There are books and professionals who can assist in these difficult conversations and offer expert advice for both you and your child to keep everyone safe.

-How Can I Embrace and Celebrate My Child’s Ethnicity?
+How Can I Embrace and Celebrate My Child’s Ethnicity and Race?

 - Read up on the history of the country of origin or ethnicity